 Also widely known as the Java Finch, the Java sparrows are small, adorable, and charming cage birds.
 Like any other sparrow, the Java sparrows are quiet, make perfect pets, and have been this way for ages.

 A native of Indonesia, more precisely of Java and Bali, these sparrows are also known as paddy sparrows, given their frequency being in the paddy fields and smooth appearance.
 Highly energetic yet gentle, mellifluous voice yet quiet, doesn’t it sound like the ideal pet?

 Keep a birdbath in your backyard; Java sparrows will come by once in a while when the weather conditions become too much to cope with.
 Even due to increasing commercial demand and its popularity as a caged bird, these birds of Hawaii are now a few; they are seen in Hawaiian backyards, all the same.

 27. Common Waxbills

-Another passerine bird of Hawaii, the common waxbill, is fat, adorable, a tiny bird with a dark vent, a reddish patch around its eyes, and greyish stubble-like feathers.
-Like its red patch, the red beak of the waxbills is unmissable, despite its small size.
+Another passerine bird of Hawaii, the common waxbill, is fat and adorable, a tiny bird with a dark vent, a reddish patch around its eyes, and greyish stubble-like feathers.
+Like its red patch, the red beak of the waxbills is unmissable despite its small size.
 This native African bird also makes for great pets and thrives mostly on seeds, roots, and small insects such as termites and any other insect, which is a rich source of protein.
 Common waxbills are natives of Northern Africa and are seen on rocky hillsides adjacent to the sea in Hawaii.

 28. Spotted Dove